By Wendy Stoltz / Last Modified On January 22, 2023

 What to serve with Instant Pot Steamed Broccoli

-We love serving this instant pot broccoli with a protein and a carb or a salad.
+We love serving this instant pot broccoli with protein and a carb or a salad.
 For protein, try this Instant Pot Beef Short Ribs recipe.
 Or Caprese Stuffed Balsamic Chicken.
 Instant Pot Pepper Steak is also always a hit.

 For the other side dishes, our White Bean Salad is super flavorful.